 Although English is generally used for official and business purposes, Hindi is the official language and is spoken by about 40 percent of the population.
 Urdu is the language common with the Muslim demographic.
 India has a total of 22 official languages.

-There are many health risks associated with travel to India and although no vaccinations are required for entry into the country travellers should take medical advice on vaccinations at least three weeks before departure.
+There are many health risks associated with travel to India.
+Although no vaccinations are required for entry into the country, travellers should take medical advice on vaccinations at least three weeks before departure.
 Outbreaks of dengue fever and chikungunya virus occur, both transmitted by mosquitoes.
-Malaria outbreaks are common in areas above 6,562 feet (2,000m), particularly in the northeast of the country.
+Malaria is common, particularly in the northeast of the country.
 Outbreaks of cholera occur frequently.
 Travellers coming to India from an infected area should hold a yellow fever certificate.
-Rabies is also a hazard, and should one get bitten by a dog, cat or rat it is best to consult a medical practitioner immediately.
-Travellers to the Himalayan Mountains should also be aware of the risks of altitude sickness.
+Rabies is also a hazard; travellers should get immediate medical advice if bitten.

-Food poisoning is a common problem amongst in India.
-Visitors should drink bottled water and ensure that the seal on the bottle is intact.
+Food poisoning is the most common problem among travellers to India.
+Visitors should only drink bottled water and ensure that the seal on the bottle is intact.
 Avoid ice, as it's often made from tap water.
 Meat and fish should be eaten with care in all but the best restaurants, and should always be well cooked and served hot.
 Salads and unpeeled fruit should be avoided.
-Diarrhea is common among travellers to India and is best treated with re-hydration salts; however, if symptoms persist for more than two days visiting a private hospital is recommended.

 Health facilities are adequate in the larger cities, but limited in rural areas.
 Travellers should have comprehensive medical insurance, and carry a small first-aid kit complete with a traveller's diarrhoea kit and a course of general antibiotics.